-Proportioning can be added as an option to the main FX2 panel and the Xpand FX2-STA panels in groups of 16 consecutive stations.
-Blowback can be added as a separate option in a similar manner.

-Novatec's unique manifold sharing capability provides 'traffic control' of multiple pump systems calling upon the same shared material source.
-The FX2 assigns the source to one pump and allows waiting pump(s) to continue loading other receivers until the source is available.
-The FX2 remembers 'skipped' receivers and ensures a limited wait time.
+1 Blowback or proportioning can be added as an option to the main FX3 panel and the Xpand FX3-STA panels in groups of 16 consecutive stations.
+Blowback or proportioning can be added as a separate option in a similar manner.
+2 Novatec's unique manifold sharing capability provides 'traffic control' of multiple pump systems calling upon the same shared material source.
+The FX3 assigns the source to one pump and allows waiting pump(s) to continue loading other receivers until the source is available.
+The FX3 remembers 'skipped' receivers and ensures a limited wait common valves)